CoherentLabs/Gameface-UI/gf-ui-components/Layout/Tab/README.md

 ## Overview

 The `Tab` component conditionally renders its content based on the active tab state managed by the parent `Tabs` component.
-Each `Tab` is assigned a unique `location` prop, and only the `Tab` whose location matches the current active tab will display its content.
+Each `Tab` is assigned a unique `location` prop, and only the `Tab` whose location matches the currently active tab will display its content.
 The `Tab` component shouldn't be used outside of the `Tabs` component.

 ## Usage